flexion/qpp-design-exercise/README.md

    5. User verifies that they have been authorized to manage the practice.
    ```

-   These tasks or goals serve as candidate child stories should it be determined that the parent story is too large.
+   These tasks or goals also serve as candidate child stories should it be determined that the parent story is too large.

 1. **The Scrum team drafts a [cross-functional task list] (https://github.com/flexion/qpp-design-exercise/projects/1) required to get the story to done.** The list includes *all* tasks from UX research to coding to testing to deployment.
 These tasks are just abstract enough to avoid becoming obsolete once related details of the work start to take shape.